langgexyz/web3job/resume.md

 * Developed iOS apps with Bluetooth hardware integration and MQTT protocol.
 * Built PHP backend systems and integrated third-party systems (including Kuqi).
-* Implemented payment gateways (WeChat Pay, Alipay), setting up the foundation for third-party system integration.
+* Implemented payment gateways (WeChat Pay, Alipay), establishing the foundation for third-party system integration.

 **Skyworth Group** (Jul 2012 - Jun 2014)

 * Developed embedded Linux systems and device drivers using C.
-* Gained product development experience that later helped in Rust smart contract work.
+* Gained product development experience that later informed Rust smart contract development.

+---

+Thank you for reviewing my resume and taking the time to consider my application.
+I look forward to the opportunity to contribute to your team and collaborate with you.